plasma-group/pigi/packages/docs/src/spec/src/00-introduction/introduction.rst

 Introduction
 ############

-Hello and welcome to Plasma Group's Generalized Plasma Specification!
+Hello and welcome to `Plasma Group`_'s Generalized Plasma Specification!
 We've been working toward this spec for a long time now and we're excited to be able to share it with the public.
 We're going to kick the spec off with a high-level overview of our construction and then go into the structure of the spec itself.

 *****
 TL;DR
 *****
-Plasma is basically a way to build blockchains on top of blockchains.
-Plasma chains are sort of like sidechains, except they're a little less flexible and a lot more secure.
+`Plasma`_ is basically a way to build blockchains on top of blockchains.
+Plasma chains are sort of like `sidechains`_, except they're a little less flexible and a lot more secure.
 We won't go into the details here.

 Up until now, people have only been able to build very limited plasma chains that accomplish a few specific goals (like make payments or exchange assets).
 None of these chains support the sort of "smart contracts" that make Ethereum so useful.
 In order to build a "plasma application", you'd have to build an entire blockchain from scratch.
 That's obviously way too much work.